 Smart factories that combine 5G with the Internet of Things, edge computing and artificial intelligence eventually will be able to turn on a dime in order to deliver customized products quickly and affordably in response to real-time demand signals, according to CNBC.

-Still, the potential benefits are undeniable, which is why major brands like BMW, DHL, Lufthansa and Volkswagen are studying 5G manufacturing use cases for possible integration into future factories and warehouses.
+Still, the potential benefits are undeniable, which is why major brands like BMW, DHL, Lufthansa and Volkswagen are studying 5G robots and manufacturing use cases for possible integration into future factories and warehouses.
 At least one big brand, Bosch Rexroth, already has a modular production line connected to 5G complete with wheeled robots and robotic arms, WIRED magazine reported in 2020.

 German automaker Audi is also touting the wonders of 5G.
 The company’s website states: “5G offers a mobile communications spectrum that is available exclusively for industrial use, and it provides the possibility to prioritize various applications within the network.
 With 5G, the focus is placed – for the first time – on availability and low latency, which is necessary for production in a smart factory.
 The industrial Internet of Things needs more: It needs 5G.”